-The basic requirements are that you have some sort of viable business plan, that you have a certain amount of money in the bank, and that you’re able to prove you have enough money to support yourself during your stay in the country.
+There aro some basic requirements.
+For you have some sort of viable business plan, that you have a certain amount of money in the bank, and that you’re able to prove you have enough money to support yourself during your stay in the country.
 This visa is primarily for people who want to move to Europe, but it’s also possible to get one in other countries.

 The Working visa

 The easiest way to qualify for a working visa is to find an employer willing to sponsor you.
 Depending on the country, you may also need to prove that you have special skills that aren’t currently present in the country.
 If you want to move to a European country and work there, finding a company willing to sponsor you is best.
-Finding freelance work in Europe is also possible, but you will generally be required to prove that you have a certain amount of funds available to you.
+Finding freelance work in Europe is also possible.
+However, you will generally need to prove that you have a certain amount of funds available to you.
 Depending on the country, you may also need to prove that you have a certain amount of experience in your chosen field.

 What do I need to qualify for a Digital Nomad Visa?

 To qualify for a digital nomad visa, you must prove that you can support yourself financially while you are away from your home country.
 If you are just starting as a freelancer, getting one of these visas will be more complex since the immigration officers want to see that your business has potential.
 You may also need to provide proof that the company that will hire you is real and has an actual office space where employees can go every day.